 *Results may vary, depending on your particular facts and circumstances.

-Designated as a Super Lawyer 2005 – 2017 (10th-consecutive year listed in Super Lawyers) in the fields of personal injury, medical malpractice & product liability and listed in Best Lawyers 2007 – 2017.
-David was selected by Best Lawyers as Lawyer of the Year in 2016 for his work in Product Liability litigation.
-David was named the recipient of the James J. McLaughlin Award from the New Jersey State Bar Association for Demonstrating Civility, Legal Competence and Professionalism in the practice of Civil Trial Law.
+Designated as a Super Lawyer 2005 – 2022 (18th-consecutive year listed in Super Lawyers) in the fields of personal injury, medical malpractice & product liability and listed in the Top 100: 2022.
+He was also listed in Best Lawyers 2007 – 2017.
+David was selected by Best Lawyers as Lawyer of the Year in 2016 for his work in Product Liability Litigation.
+He was also named the recipient of the James J. McLaughlin Award from the New Jersey State Bar Association for Demonstrating Civility, Legal Competence, and Professionalism in the practice of Civil Trial Law.

 Click here for Super Lawyers selection process information.

 Click here for Best Lawyers selection process information.

 Click here for Lawyer of the Year selection process information.

 Click here to view Mr. Fried’s Avvo Profile/Rating and click here to view the AVVO rating process.

 David Fried is Certified by the Supreme Court of New Jersey as a Civil Trial Attorney and focuses his practice on liability claims of those injured due to auto accidents, slip and falls, medical malpractice, aviation and construction accidents, and lead poisoning.
 David has extensive experience representing workers injured because proper safety equipment was not provided on the job site, and he also handles a significant amount of medical negligence claims surrounding brachial plexus injuries sustained at birth.